PhilPalmer/lbf-hack-tutorial/README.md

 }
 ```

 The `reads` variable is now equal to a channel which contains the reads prefix & paired end FASTQ data.
 Therefore, the input declaration has also changed to reflect this by declaring the value `name`.
-As we are now declaring two inputs the `set` keyword also has to be used.
-The rest remains unchanged.
+This `name` can be used as a tag for when the pipeline is run.
+Also as we are now declaring two inputs the `set` keyword also has to be used.
+Finally we can also specify the container name within the processes as a directive.

 To run the pipeline:
 ```bash